Data-Based System Representation and Synchronization for Multiagent Systems: DATA-BASED SYNCHRONIZATION OF HOMOGENEOUS AGENTS

 The proof is given by the fact that the left-most matrix in this expression is equal to the matrix \eqref{HxHu} which, by Lemma~\ref{lemmat}, has full row rank. \end{proof}

-Lemma \ref{lemdp} provides a global input of the form $u = -K \delta$ which does not necessarily correspond to the distributed inputs \eqref{inputk} required in Problem \ref{pr1}.
-In the following theorem, we show that this issue can be solved with additional constraints in the LMIs \eqref{deper1}-\eqref{deper2}.
+Lemma \ref{lemdp} provides a global input of the form $u = -K \delta$ which does not necessarily correspond to the distributed inputs required in Problem \ref{pr1} (see, e.g., \eqref{inputk}).
+In the following theorem, we show that this issue can be solved with additional constraints in the LMIs \eqref{homdeper}.

 \begin{thm} Let the conditions in Lemma \ref{lemmat} hold.
 Consider the problem of determining matrices $\Lambda \in \mathbb{R}^{M(N+1) \times nN}$, $P_i \in \mathbb{R}^{n \times n}$ and $F_i \in \mathbb{R}^{m \times n}$, $i=1\ldots,N$, such that